-- Preview Email Newsletter

 WASHINGTON, July 11 -- Coastal Credit Union Music Park, Raleigh, North Carolina, has submitted a public comment letter that underscores the urgent need for increased transparency and consumer protections in ticketing.
 In the letter, Assistant General Manager Kate Martin emphasizes the critical issues stemming from third-party ticketing platforms that negatively impact both guests and venue operations.

-Martin recounts specific incidents of ticketing confusion and frustration, including one insta more ST
+Martin recounts specific incidents of ticketing confusion and frustration, including one instance where a guest believed they purchased premium more ST

 Niskanen Center Urges Revisions to OPM's Proposed Suitability Rule (10)